resoursea/api/README.md

 - Define the dependencies of each method and these dependencies will be constructed and injected whenever necessary.

+- You can define the initial state of some Resource and it will be injected in the initializer and constructor methods.

+- Resources can define an initializer `Init` method and it will be used to change the initial state of this Resource.
+It runs just one time when resources are being mapped.

-- Resources could define a constructor `New` method, it will be used to construct the Resource every time it needs to be injected.
+- Resources can define a constructor `New` method, it will be used to construct the Resource every time it needs to be injected.
+It runs every time one method depends on this resource.

-- If you define the initial state of some Resource, it will be injected in the constructor method every time it was requested.

 - The URI address of the Resource will be the identifier of the field that receives this Resource.